WLRT-2025/WLRT/README.md

 ---

-## License
+## License and Disclaimer

-This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).Он не представляет собой финансовую, торговую или инвестиционную рекомендацию.
+This work is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+This repository and its contents are provided for research and informational purposes only and do not constitute financial, trading, or investment advice.